lyonbros/cordova-plugin-secure-cache/README.md

 notifcation as well (both strings).

 This is useful for letting the user know that you're running a service.

+Also, running your service in the foreground is a good way to keep the cache service from getting killed by the android system.
+Foreground services are generally the last ones to be killed.

 ### `SecureCache.unforeground(cb)`